gnikoloff/happy-2021-animation/README.md

 - Uses hardware instancing with `ANGLE_instanced_arrays` for minimum draw calls
 - Supports VAOs with `OES_vertex_array_object` to organise buffer and attributes state and reduce WebGL calls
 - Post processing step using fullscreen quad for the metaball gooey effect
+- Custom animation and physics written from scratch

 url: [https://happy-new-2021.georgi-nikolov.com/](https://happy-new-2021.georgi-nikolov.com/)